HuemulSolutions/enola/docs/feedback_evaluation.md

 Specify the evaluation type (`USER`, `AUTO`, or `INTERNAL`) and user information.
 Evaluation types:
-- USER: Corresponds to evaluations made by the user after an interaction.
+- `USER`: Corresponds to evaluations made by the user after an interaction.
-- AUTO: Corresponds to evaluations that are made automatically by the system.
+- `AUTO`: Corresponds to evaluations that are made automatically by the system.
-- INTERNAL: Corresponds to evaluations made from internal users when monitoring evaluations.
+- `INTERNAL`: Corresponds to evaluations made from internal users when monitoring evaluations.

+Code example:
 ```python
 eval = evaluation.Evaluation(
     token=token,